gauravSinghKushwaha/persistence-service/Readme.md

 8) Encrypts sensitive information like email,phone-number.
 Default algo - aes-256-ctr, could be configured using properties file /src/config/properties/dev.properties.
    Fields requiring encryption could be declared in resource conf file located in folder ./src/config/resources/{resource}-conf.json.
    [Folder can be put ANYWHERE ,Folder Can be named ANYTHING]
+9) The project uses redis for caching. {{res}}-conf.json is used for setting cache properties for resource.
+Redis connection settings can be set in dev.properties under redis.
+   a) CREATE sets data in cache.
+Get tries and read from cache first, if not there it read from DB and sets in Cache for next call.
+   b) UPDATE and DELETE invalidates cache entries.
+   c) NO CACHE for POST SEARCH. so use that API JUDICIOUSLY

 RUNNING SERVER